fantasydatapros/best-ball-data-bowl/data/README.md

 \* **Hayden Winks**: `tournament_round_number` is 1 = "regular season", 2 = second round, 3 = semifinals, 4 = finals. **Ben**: Note that the data has already been partioned for you based on this column.
 For example, if you are working on a regular season CSV, then `tournament_round_number` will be 1.

-**Ben**: Not that here the meaning of `playoff_team` changed season over season.
+**Ben**: Note that the meaning of the `playoff_team` column changed season over season.
 In 2022 / BBMII, this column told you whether a team made the playoffs or not.
-In the BBMIII data, however, this column only tells you if the round you're looking at is a playoff round or not.
-Note that we've already partioned the data for you here based on that column, so if you're working with a regular season CSV, this column will be all 0s (in contrast to BBMII data, this does not tell you whether that entry made the playoffs or not).
+In BBMIII data, however, this column only tells you if the round you're looking at is a playoff round or not.
+Note that we've already partioned the data for you here based on that column, so if you're working with a regular season CSV, this column will be all 0s (in contrast to BBMII data, this does NOT tell you whether that entry made the playoffs).

 ## File Structure: